jlong/serve/README.txt

-textile :: Evaluates the document as Textile (requires the Redcloth gem) markdown :: Evaluates the document as Markdown (requires the Bluecloth gem) erb :: Experimental support for ERB is partial implemented haml :: Evaluates the document as Haml (requires the Haml gem) sass :: Evaluates the document as Sass (requires the Haml gem) email :: Evaluates the document as if it is an e-mail message; the format is identical to a plain/text e-mail message's source
+textile :: Evaluates the document as Textile (requires the Redcloth gem) markdown :: Evaluates the document as Markdown (requires the Bluecloth gem) erb :: Experimental support for ERB haml :: Evaluates the document as Haml (requires the Haml gem) sass :: Evaluates the document as Sass (requires the Haml gem) email :: Evaluates the document as if it is an e-mail message; the format is identical to a plain/text e-mail message's source